xecteus/Sistem-Keuangan/README.md

 ![Capture](https://user-images.githubusercontent.com/29562020/134182163-b900dd87-47c9-44af-bfaa-e890365a69ac.PNG)

 Hey!
-Here lies the project that i have worked on before when i was an intern.
+Here is the project that I have worked on before when i was an intern.

 ## Using CodeIgniter4 as the framework